Tutorial Gateway

 Access R Data Frame Elements

-In R programming, We can access the Data Frame item in multiple ways.
-In this example, we will show you how to access the data frame items using the index position.
-Using this index value, we can access each and every item present in the Data Frame.
-Index value starts at 1 and ends at n where n is the number of items in a data frame.
+We can access the Data Frame item in multiple ways.
+Here, we show you how to access the items using the index position.
+The index value starts at one and ends at n, where n is the number of items.

-For example, if we declare a data frame that stores 10 items (10 columns), then the index starts at 1 and ends at 10.
+For example, if we declare a data frame that stores ten items (10 columns), the index starts at one and ends at 10.
 To access 1st value use DataFrame_Name[1] and to access the 10th value, use DataFrame_Name[10].

-We can also access the Data frame elements using the [[ double brackets.
-In this example, we show you how to access the data frame items using this [[.
-It will return the result as a R Programming Vector with Level information.
+We can also access the R Data frame elements using the [[ double brackets.
+This example shows you how to access the items using this [[.
+It will return the result as an R Programming Vector with Level information.

 Id <- c(1:6)